Updated COVID-19 Travel Procedures as of July 16, 2021

-On March 31, 2021, an official directive from the Ministry of Public Health was issued stating that fully-vaccinated passengers traveling to Lebanon are now exempt from the PCR testing requirements (Directive No. 1/465).
-This official directive was posted to our official website and social media.
+On March 31, 2021, an official directive from the Ministry of Public Health was issued stating that fully-vaccinated passengers (i.e., two weeks or more have elapsed since the full dose) traveling to Lebanon are now exempt from the PCR testing requirements prior to their departure.
+The current guidance is as follows:

-2. All travelers, with the exception of children under the age of 12, are required to take a PCR test in a lab certified by their countries’ local authorities and to present that test at their airline check-in counters.
+- All travelers, with the exception of those who are fully vaccinated and children under the age of 12, are required to take a PCR test in a lab certified by their countries’ local authorities and to present that test at their airline check-in counters.
 There should be no more than 96 hours from the time that you receive your TEST RESULT to the time of your ARRIVAL in Lebanon.

-3. All travelers, with the exception of children under the age of 12, UNIFIL, and members of diplomatic delegations acting in Lebanon, must also perform a PCR test upon their arrival in Beirut.
+- All travelers, regardless of vaccination status, with the exception of children under the age of 12, UNIFIL, and members of diplomatic delegations acting in Lebanon, must perform a PCR test upon their arrival in Beirut.
 All airlines shall collect $50 USD for every passenger who wishes to travel to Lebanon, which is the cost of the PCR test and other medical diagnostic measures that every passenger shall undergo upon arrival in Beirut.